 Listed below are links to weblogs that reference Another commodification of contemplation data-point: Meditation fashion:

 I write about people, technology, and the worlds they make.

 My book on contemplative computing, The Distraction Addiction, was published by Little, Brown and Company in 2013.
-(It's been translated into Dutch (as Verslaafd aan afleiding) and Spanish; Russian, Chinese and Korean translations are in the works.)
+(It's been translated into Dutch (as Verslaafd aan afleiding) and Spanish (as Enamorados de la Distracción); Russian, Chinese and Korean translations are in the works.)

 The Distraction Addiction

 My latest book, and the first book from the contemplative computing project.
 The Distraction Addiction is published by Little, Brown and Co..
 It's been widely reviewed and garnered lots of good press.
 You can find your own copy at your local bookstore, or order it through Barnes & Noble, Amazon (check B&N first, as it's usually cheaper there), or IndieBound.